 A very affordable way to start your photography journey or to add to your collection.
 The versatile focal length will allow you to capture distant and near objects without compromising quality.

-Also, it is one of the best zoom lenses for Nikon d7000 for the quality and details.
+Also, along with the perfect focal length, it is one of the best zoom lenses for Nikon d7000 for the quality and details.

 It requires ample daylight or artificial light to give a good performance; otherwise, it starts to get noisy as soon as the light starts to go down.

 2. Tokina 11-16mm f/2.8 AT-X116 Pro DX II Digital Zoom Lens (AF-S Motor)

 When choosing a lens, it is imperative to look for one with a good focal length range.
 So, we decided to include the Tokina PRO DX 11, as we think it is possibly the best wide-angle lens for Nikon D7000.

 The 11-16mm range does not give you a long coverage, but it does provide you with an ultra-wide-angle that will allow you to utilize the vast background while capturing the subject.
 This is why this lens is a great gift to all landscape photographers.

 One more thing we thought you should know is the focus of the lens.
 The PRO DX II is not one of the fastest autofocusing lenses out there.
 Neither is it the quietest; it makes a second focus adjustment after the first, which increases the total focus acquisition time.

 But, that shouldn’t discourage you to completely discard this lens, as most wide-angle lens options generally require more time to focus.

 Now, what we really liked about this lens is its ability to take brilliant pictures even in low-light.
 The use of two super-low dispersion glasses and two aspheric glasses further enhanced the contrast and sharpness as well as chromatic aberration.